semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 Trigger, as a rule, is in the form of select trigger, only without the chevron icon.

+> 💡 Use the en dash to indicate range of dates.
+Don't add a space on either side of the en dash for numbers.
+> For example: Mar 4–10, 2022

 | Description                        | Appearance example                    |
 | ---------------------------------- | ------------------------------------- |
 | Placeholder                        | ![trigger](static/placeholder.png)    |